UMWEDU/umw-study-sync/_areas of study/anthropology.md

   A successful honors thesis presents an original, informed, persuasive argument based on extensive, sound, imaginative scholarship; broad knowledge of the topic and understanding of the theoretical framework within which the candidate discusses the topic; and competent writing.
 An honors candidate should expect to work mostly independently, with minimal guidance from the advisor(s).
 Ideally, a successful honors project should be publishable in a minor anthropological journal.
 wpcf-minor-requirements: >
-  This is a test.
-Please disregard.
+  More of a test.
+Please continue to disregard.
 Thank you.
 wpcf-major-requirements: 'The <a href=\"http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/anth/\">anthropology major</a> requires 30 credit hours, including Introduction to Cultural Anthropology, Ethnography, Theories of Culture, Senior Research, and Senior Seminar, plus 15 credit hours of electives in anthropology, including at least one course that includes a significant field-research component.'
 wpcf-scholarships: |
   <ul>